 After the Notre-Dame and the Crypt Archelogique, we had timed tickets to ride to the top of the Eiffel Tower.
 After a short cue at the gate, we rode the quick elevator to the top, where the views of metropolitain Paris from 984 feet in the air were breathtaking, especially so because of the crisp, smogless spring morning air:

 After strolling all sides of the top observation deck of the Eiffel Tower in the cold, stiff breeze of an early April morning, we took the elevator back down to the second level observation deck.
 The Eiffel Tower is such an engineering marvel, a 1,063 foot-tall wrought-iron lattice tower, constructed for the 1889 Paris World Exposition.
-Strangely enough, it was meant to be merely temporary, so was to come down at the close of the exposition.
-Parisians, who first hated the tower, grew to love it and lobbied for saving it.
-Cleverly enough, it was saved through the eventual installation of pioneering telecommunication equipment, a purpose it proudly serves to this day.
+Strangely enough, it was meant to be merely temporary, so was to come down after 20 years.
+Parisians, who at first hated the tower, grew to love it and lobbied for saving it.
+Cleverly enough, it was saved through the eventual installation of pioneering telecommunication equipment during World War I, a purpose it proudly serves to this day.

 From the second, then the first-level observation decks we took the stairs back down to ground level, which was really fun.
 I would have hated to have to climb up those stairs!

-After walking through the interior of the Basilica Sacré Cœur, we wandered through the back streets of hilly Montmarte, a still medieval tangle with lots of cobblestones, windy streets, hills and stairs.
-We happened upon a world-famous landmark, the tiny and picturesque Cabaret Au Lapin Agile (the oldest in Montmarte), dating from the 1700’s.
+After walking through the interior of the Basilica Sacré Cœur, we wandered through the back streets of hilly Montmartre, a still medieval tangle with lots of cobblestones, windy streets, hills and stairs.
+We happened upon a world-famous landmark, the tiny and picturesque Cabaret Au Lapin Agile (the oldest in Montmartre), dating from the 1700’s.

 We were getting hungry, so started looking at menus hung in the windows of the neighborhood cafés – mostly out of our price-range.
-Happily, we eventually settled on the wonderful Café de la Butte.
-The atmosphere of the small space was wonderful, with a cloud mural on the ceilings and a view of Paris from high atop the hills of Montmarte painted on the wall of the tiny dining room we were lead into.
+Happily, we eventually settled on the wonderful Café de la Butte, on the Rue Caulaincourt in Montmartre.
+The atmosphere of the small space was wonderful, with a cloud mural on the ceilings and a view of Paris from high atop the hills of Montmartre painted on the wall of the tiny dining room we were lead into.